brilliapps/very-long-string-numbers-math/README.md

 # very-long-string-numbers-math
-Doing basc math operations on not very, or very, very, very long integer or decimal numbers suplied as a string.
+Doing basc math operations on very, very, very long integer or decimal numbers suplied as a string.
+Of course the numbers don't have to be big.
+The returned values ARE NORMAL numbers NOT those with this "e-" letter at the end of each one

 I intended things to be very easy to use. so just two files download them and open the html file in your browser - that's it.
 No composer, npm - just your browser - even not the newest one